kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->

-Operator can query `pod.spec.maxRestartTimes` to identify whether this is set.
+Operator can query `pod.spec.maxRestartTimesOnFailure` to identify whether this is set.

 ###### How can someone using this feature know that it is working for their instance?